 For PG Programmes

-In a case when candidate has not studied the concerned subject at graduate level in which candidate seeks admission to his/her post graduation course, then the percentage of total aggregate marks obtained by the candidate at the qualifying examination shall be used for making the merit list.
+In a case when the candidate has not studied the concerned subject at the graduate level in which the candidate seeks admission to his/her post-graduation course, then the percentage of total aggregate marks obtained by the candidate at the qualifying examination shall be used for making the merit list.